 This Summary Plan Description ("SPD") is designed to help you understand the retirement benefits provided under the Plan and your rights and obligations with respect to the Plan.
 This Summary Plan Description contains a summary of the major features of the Plan, including the conditions you must satisfy to participate under the Plan, the amount of benefits you are entitled to as a Plan participant, when you may receive distributions from the Plan, and other valuable information you should know to understand your Plan benefits.
-We encourage you to read this SPD and contact the CBIZ Employee Service Center (ESC) if you have any questions regarding your rights and obligations under the Plan.
+We encourage you to read this SPD and contact the Plan Administrator if you have any questions regarding your rights and obligations under the Plan.
+(See Article 2 below for the name and address of the Plan Administrator.)

 This SPD does not replace the formal Plan document, which contains all of the legal and technical requirements applicable to the Plan.
-However, this SPD does attempt to explain the Plan language in a non-technical manner that will help you understand your retirement benefits.
+However, this SPD does attempt to explain the Plan language in a nontechnical manner that will help you understand your retirement benefits.
 If the non-technical language under this SPD and the technical, legal language under the Plan document conflict, the Plan document always governs.
-If you have any questions regarding the provisions contained in this SPD or if you wish to receive a copy of the legal Plan document, please contact the CBIZ ESC.
+If you have any questions regarding the provisions contained in this SPD or if you wish to receive a copy of the legal Plan document, please contact the Plan Administrator.